How to Groom a Shih Tzu at Home: Complete Beginner’s Guide

 If your dog’s nails bleed accidentally, put some cornstarch on them to stop the bleeding.

-5. Cut your Shih Tzu’s hair.
+Step 5.
+Cut your Shih Tzu’s hair.

 Trim your Shih Tzu’s hair with an electric hair clipper with a Number 10 blade.
 The Number 10 is long enough to keep your dog’s skin from being cut.